brikrey67/ruby-oop/readme.md

 We then use that class to instantiate as many instances (objects) of the class as we need.

 Object oriented programming gives use three major benefits:
-- **Encapsulation**: The complexity of our objects is hidden and a user can interact with well defined set of methods.
+- **Encapsulation**: The complexity of our objects is hidden and a user can interact with a well defined set of methods.
 We can redefine internal behavior without changing the external - a huge benefit for refactoring.
 - **Modularity**: Because the interface (set of methods) for an object is well defined, it is easy to exchange one object for one another and reorganize objects without breaking them.
 - **Inheritance**: As we saw in JavaScript and will soon explore in Ruby, Object Oriented design lets certain classes **inherit** from, or borrow the behavior of another, more general class.
 The inheriting class can add and overwrite inherited methods.